-The New Year is almost upon us; this means it’s time to start out new and fresh and maybe make a New Years resolution or two.
+The New Year is almost upon us; this means it’s time to start out new and fresh and maybe make some changes and a New Years resolution or two.

 Start meal planning